BillHertzing/ATAP.Utilities/src/ATAP.Utilities.PowerShell/Documentation/Powershell Useage in ATAP.Utilities.md

 Package structure hasa lot to do with the intention.
 A Production Package for a library, executable, or Script Module should have the stuff, and metadatat about the stuff.
 The ATAP.Utilities Packages also contain resources, installation tools, and authentication information.
 Testing packages include the production stuff, a version of stuff with tracing enabled, and a bunch of tests, and test results, test coverage, test benchmarks, and complexity metrics from the CI/CD run that built the package.
 There may be multiple Testing packages for a production package.
 A small library may have a single test package, while a large application or library may have e.g. Unittest, Integrationtest, BrowserTests, Databasetest etc. There may also be variations for each supported technology/platform/version.
 Development packages include everything in the Production and all the Tests packages, along with things like debug symbols, Source Code pointers, development scripts etc.

-## Using Linq with PowershellFormat-GroupLikeLines
+## Using LINQ with PowershellFormat-GroupLikeLines

 For getting the distinct elements of a collection, based on a simple comparasion of the objects